 Most flash devices will only have a single supply voltage so they use an on-chip 'charge pump' to generate that higher voltage

-Watch out for 3D XPoint, which is set to be released in 2016.
+Watch out for 3D XPoint.
+The Optane 900P is now avaliable in 280 or 480 GB devices.
 It has shown to be 10 times faster and 10 times denser than the NAND and was invented by Intel and Micron.
-Intel is not pitching it as a replacement for either flash storage or RAM, but as something that come in between the two.
+Intel is not pitching it as a replacement for either flash storage or RAM, but as something that comes in between the two.
 They claim that the technology is not phase change, but I have seen a very persuasive argument that it could be just that.
 The name 3D XPoint (pronounced cross point) relates to the crossbar structure of wiring, with layers of parallel wires, where each layer runs at right angles to the one above.
 At each intersection of the wires there is a very small column which consists of a memory cell and a selector cell which is used to allow read and write access to the memory call.
 Access is controlled by varying the amount of voltage it receives via the wires.
 As 3D XPoint does not require transistors to store data, it avoids most of the issues found in NAND chips.

 The important part of processing data, is to get it to the processor, so that numbers can be crunched, and data can be filtered, sorted and combined, then the results presented back on the customer's screen, or maybe stored in a file.
 The point is, that there is no point in producing storage devices that provide superfast access to data, if the comms channels that connect that device to the processor do not run at the same speed.
 This problem has been addressed in a number of different ways.